junxit/us-congress-bills-115/metadata.md

 - 2018-07-18 — Placed on the Union Calendar, Calendar No. 652.
 - 2018-07-18 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 115-843.
 - 2018-07-18 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 115-843.
+- 2018-07-23 — Considered under suspension of the rules. (consideration: CR H6597-6598)
+- 2018-07-23 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5709.
+- 2018-07-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-07-23 — Mr. Lance moved to suspend the rules and pass the bill, as amended.
+- 2018-07-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6597)
+- 2018-07-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6597)